 At the conclusion of this 24-month, 36-credit program, you will have the skills to:

-- Assess emerging trends in the global workplace and the impacts of ever-changing technologies.
+- Assess emerging trends and the impact of ever-changing technologies.

 - Understand the value of ethical, intercultural, and agency/client/stakeholder relationships.

 - Establish professional consulting relationships with all project stakeholders by demonstrating leadership skills and using appropriate correspondence channels.

 - Appreciate the role of governance, both of self and of others, in data and program evaluation.

 This experiential, online program is designed to drive success for U.S. and international students alike.
 International students, please take a moment to familiarize yourself with the requirements.